Yxwww/yuxi-site/posts/dry_principle.md

 `Ideation => User Study => Product Requirements => Architecture Design => Implementation => Test and Iteration`.

-During the ideation and user study process, it's key to be involved to understand the problem that's being solved.
-Keep in mind, it's the `problem` we are focosing on, not the solution.
-Solutions can change and adapt, the problem however stays as long as we care about it as a business.
-Once I collaborated with product and UX team, I quickly learn that a solution is something very _temporary_.
-This mindset frees me from committing to a certain structure of code.
-An architecture can be more nimble and is setup to be scalable is more desired than a structure that's rigid and promise infinite scalability.
-Abstraction makes code more defined and structured, but over abstraction makes it hard to change and adapt which go against the idea of exploration.
+During the ideation and user study process, it's crucial to be involved to understand the problem that's being solved.
+Keep in mind, it's the problem we are focusing on, not the solution.
+Solutions can change and adapt, but the problem remains as long as it's relevant.
+Once I started collaborating with the product and UX teams, I quickly learned that a solution is very temporary.
+This mindset frees me from committing to a certain code structure.
+An architecture that is nimble and set up to scale is more desirable than a rigid structure promising infinite scalability.
+While abstraction makes code more defined and structured, over-abstraction makes it hard to change and adapt, which goes against the idea of exploration.

-In addition, collaboration with various teams brings fresh perspectives to the problems we are trying to solve.
+In addition, collaborating with various teams brings fresh perspectives to the problems we're trying to solve.
 Simply having a more comprehensive context enhances our understanding of the problem, allowing us to focus on the solution rather than getting lost in the fog of uncertainty.

 ## Reusability & Readability